front-end-foundations/7-ajax-11ty/readme.md

 {% endfor %}
 ```

-To make sure it shows up first in the nav add `date: 2010-01-01` to the front matter.
+Note: to make sure it shows up first in the nav add `date: 2010-01-01` to the front matter in `index.html`.

 ## Adding Our Ajax

-Add `ajax.html` to the posts folder with:
+Add a new `ajax.html` file to the posts folder with:

 ```html
 ---